tshepang/blog/content/Farmhouse (2008).md

 +++

-Edgy as horror movies tend to be, nothing special; an extremely bad performance by the guy playing husband; I didn\'t get it at the end\...
+Edgy as horror movies tend to be, nothing special; an extremely bad performance by the guy playing husband; I didn't get it at the end...
-I don\'t know why the couple did what they did.
+I don't know why the couple did what they did.